FusionAuth/fusionauth-site/site/_posts/2022-09-22-hackfests-fusionauth.md

 At one place I worked at, the hackfest started an hour later in the day because customer service employees plowed through all the tickets they could at the beginning of the day.
 They then set up their vacation response.
 The same strategy can be used with a sales team.

 A hackfest is similar to vacation.
-I always feel behind when I take vacation, but the change of sceneary and the perspective make it valuable for my work productivity.
+I always feel behind when I take vacation, but the change of scenery and the perspective make it valuable for my work productivity.
 (To say nothing of the fact that vacation makes life more enjoyable and that I don't view everything through the lens of "will it make me productive".)

 Scheduling is also important.
 Make sure you pick a date and time weeks in advance.
 Don't spring the idea of a day away from normal work on anyone.
 If possible, schedule it weeks away from internal and external deadlines, including the end of the quarter.
 Be flexible if issues pop up the day before which mean that some folks can't attend.
 If someone can't make it, they can't.
 They may be able to attend the presentation and support the concept and the employees who participated.

-In short, you can make time if you think it valuable.
+In short, you can make time.
 I'll discuss more on the value you and your team can get from a hackfest below.

 ### Non-technical hacking